desmos-labs/desmos/x/subspaces/spec/04-messages.md

 https://github.com/desmos-labs/desmos/blob/master/proto/desmos/subspaces/v2/msgs.proto#L156-L179
 ```

-The message is expected to fail if:
+It's expected to fail if:
-* The subspace does not exist;
+* the subspace does not exist;
-* The section does not exist;
+* the section does not exist;
-* The editor has no permission to manage sections inside the specified subspace.
+* the editor has no permission to manage sections within the subspace.

 ## Msg/MoveSection
 A section can be moved to under another section using the `MsgMoveSection`.